slds-lmu/lecture_i2dl/exercises/python/templates/py-lab-04-template.md

 ---

 <!-- #region pycharm={"name": "#%% md\n"} -->
-# Lab 4
+# Lab 3

-**Lecture**: Deep Learning (Prof. Dr. David Rügamer, Emanuel Sommer)

-Welcome to the fourth lab.
+Welcome to the third lab.
 In this lab, we will derive the backpropagation equations, code the training procedure, and test it on our beloved dataset with five points.

 ## Imports